benjamin-awd/Subreddit-Classification-with-NLP/README.md

 Depending on their objectives, moderators can then try to increase the diversity of topics within their subreddit, or try to attempt to refocus conversations that are straying from the vision and objectives of the subreddit.

 The sentiment analysis we implemented could also be useful here moderators.
 For example, the moderators from r/MensLib are focused on maintaining positive and constructive discourse.
-Armed with the ability to monitoring changes in sentiment over time, the moderation team can determine the overall 'mood' of their community and proactively work to address points of potential conflict within the community.
+Armed with the ability to monitoring changes in sentiment over time, the moderation team can determine the overall 'mood' of their community and proactively work to address points of potential conflict.